Freight Shipping from Detroit to Joliet

 How much does it cost to ship freight from Detroit to Joliet?

-Full truckload (FTL) rates from Detroit, MI to Joliet, IL currently range from $740-$912 for a standard dry van load over the 344-mile route.
+Full truckload (FTL) rates from Detroit, MI to Joliet, IL currently range $740-$912 (roughly $2.15-$2.66 per mile over 344 miles).
 LTL shipments typically cost $389-$692 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Detroit to Joliet?

-Standard FTL transit from Detroit to Joliet is approximately 6 hrs by truck over 344 miles.
+Standard FTL transit from Detroit to Joliet is approximately 6 hrs by truck over 344 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Detroit to Joliet freight?